Shop ‘til you drop at boutiques, antiques and specialty shops alongside big box stores

 by Christine Smith

-Shopping at Joplin’s local stores offers an authentic and surprisingly sophisticated experience for anyone, even those who have access to the best stores in the world, like my sister.
+And having Karen, a seasoned shopper, as a visitor offered me a challenge.
+I wanted to prove to her that shopping at Joplin’s local stores offers an authentic and surprisingly sophisticated experience for anyone, even people, like her, who have access to the best stores in the world.

 I knew exactly where to take her: the chic boutiques on Joplin’s historic Main Street.